bmp-dot/nutanixapibootcamp/api_cluster_list/api_cluster_list.rst

 .. _api_cluster_list:

 ----------------------
-1) API: List all Nutanix clusters
+1) API: List of clusters
 ----------------------

 Overview
 ++++++++

+In this exercise you will list the clusters connected to Prism Central.
+Later exercises will require the cluster uuid in the JSON body.

 .. note::